synchromite/GTNH-Helper/README.md

 <br>
 <h1>Features:</h1>
 <h3>Editor Mode</h3>
-Editor Mode can be de-activated by removing/renaming the .<br>
+Editor Mode can be de-activated by removing/renaming the creating a '.enable_editor' file next to app.py.<br>

 <h3>Tab Customization</h3><br>
 Tabs can be reorderd and turned on and off via the Tabs Menu.<br>